-These Pepper Jack Stuffed Chicken Meatballs are so flavorful and juicy!
+These Baked Cheesy Chicken Meatballs are so flavorful and juicy!
 Serve them as an appetizer with a side of my spicy Greek yogurt sauce, or turn them into sliders for a heartier dish!

 I love serving these meatballs as sliders!
 To do so, roll the meatballs into about 3 tablespoons of mixture each.
 Slice soft rolls in half lengthwise and warm them in the oven for a few minutes.
 Dress each slider with a little of Greek yogurt sauce, a cooked meatball, and a few pieces of arugula.